Correspondence School Driver Education

 However, correspondence driver education schools may offer a solution for students in New Mexico who have specific reasons for being unable to attend a traditional, face-to-face driver education school program.

 The New Mexico Administrative Code (NMAC 18.20.3) establishes the eligibility criteria for students seeking enrollment in a correspondence driver education school program.
+An application to enroll in a correspondence driver education school will be examined to determine eligibility.

 Eligibility Requirements:

-1. Must be 15 years of age on or before the date the correspondence course will be completed.
+• Must 15 years of age on or before the date the correspondence course will be completed.
+(Students are provided a maximum of 1 year to complete the course)

-3. There is not a private driver education school within twenty-five (25) miles of the person’s home.
+• There is not a private driver education school within twenty-five (25) miles of the person’s home.

 Eligibility Exceptions:

-C. Student Employment: students who are also employed while in school may qualify if the parent or legal guardian submits with the application a statement detailing the student’s place of employment, including the days/hours/times of the employment that demonstrate direct conflict with either a public school driver education or private driver education school program.
+Students who are also employed while in school may qualify if the parent or legal guardian submits with the application a statement detailing the student’s place of employment, including the days/hours/times of the employment that demonstrate direct conflict with either a public school driver education or private driver education school program.

 Correspondence Driver’s Education Contact: